2021 Maricopa County presidential ballot audit: Aftermath

 On October 8, the county Elections Department and Recorder's office released a preliminary "top line" analysis of the auditor's report, finding it repeatedly made faulty claims.
 The preliminary analysis was to be followed by a deeper analysis.

 In November 2021, the Arizona State Senate released financial records indicating the audit cost nearly $9 million, generating an operating loss of over $2 million.
 The records did not include income and expenses for Cyber Ninjas.
 The Senate contributed $50,000 of the $150,000 it had authorized.
 In November, Vice quoted Nick Moseder, who spread election disinformation on social media, saying Logan told him he was $2.1 million in debt due to the audit.
 Asked in October if he would conduct an audit for another state, Logan said, "If in prayer, the Lord told me to do it, I would do it again.
-Otherwise, no, I would not be inclined to, and quite frankly, it’s not because of the left, it’s because of the right," adding he had received many messages from Trump supporters accusing him of "not doing enough, that I did not put enough on the line."
+Otherwise, no, I would not be inclined to, and quite frankly, it's not because of the left, it's because of the right," adding he had received many messages from Trump supporters accusing him of "not doing enough, that I did not put enough on the line."
+Attorney Lin Wood, who according to court records, appeared as co-counsel in Powell's Arizona election fraud case, confirmed to reporters that in November 2020, he hosted Doug Logan and at his ranch in South Carolina known as Tomotley along with Sidney Powell, Michael Flynn, Patrick M. Byrne, and James "Jim" Penrose, while Arizona lawmaker Alexander Kolodin acted as local Counsel, and Kelly Townsend a named witness in Powell's Arizona election fraud case as the group collaborated on lawsuits and plans to pursue audits and access voting machines in Arizona.
+Doug Logan and Jim Penrose were later identified as persons of interest in the alleged breach of voting machines in Michigan along with other allies of Flynn and Powell, in December 2020 and in Coffee County Georgia in January 2021.

-In January 2022, county election officials released a final report finding nearly every claim the auditors made was false or misleading.
-The next day, Cyber Ninjas announced it was shutting down, as a Maricopa County judge imposed a $50,000 contempt fine on the company for every day it refused to hand over documents as it had been ordered to do months earlier.
+In January 2022, Cyber Ninjas announced it was shutting down, as a Maricopa County judge imposed a $50,000 contempt fine on the company for every day it refused to hand over documents as it had been ordered to do months earlier.
 Logan continued to challenge the order to release the records as the cumulative fines exceeded $2 million by March.
 Because Cyber Ninjas was insolvent and facing dissolution, a Superior Court judge agreed the sanctions were toothless and ruled that Logan and his wife could be held personally responsible for relinquishing the records.

-After a six-month investigation, Arizona attorney general Mark Brnovich, a Republican running for Senate in 2022, said in April 2022 that he found no proof of 2020 election fraud.
+After a six-month investigation, Arizona attorney general Mark Brnovich, a Republican running for Senate in 2022, said in April 2022 that he found no proof of 2020 election fraud in Arizona.
 His report said "serious vulnerabilities" had been identified, though findings by his investigators that contradicted that were omitted.
-A more complete report withheld until Brnovich left office in January 2023 found that none of the allegations of election fraud had merit.
+A more complete report by Brnovich's office, which had been withheld until after Brnovich left office in January 2023, found that none of the allegations of election fraud had merit.